DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 presents a massive disparity between users who merely consult it and users who contribute to its content.
-In September 2013, a miniscule 0,0002% of users of the French language version of Wikipedia were active contributors, i.e. users having edited at least 5 entries during the past month.[^12] The number of users having edited fr.wikipedia.org 3 times a day is only 773 per 20 million visitors.
+In September 2013, a miniscule 0,0002% of users of the French language version of Wikipedia were active contributors, i.e. users having edited at least five entries during the past month.[^12] The number of users having edited fr.wikipedia.org three times a day is only 773 per 20 million visitors.
 This is still a far greater number than the amount of editors of the French encyclopedia site universalis.fr and may explain the relatively high quality of